 Medical Laboratory Technician Schooling & Certification

-How Long Does It Take to Become a Medical Laboratory Technician?
+How Long Does it Take to Become a Medical Laboratory Technician?

 What Degree Do You Need to be a Medical Laboratory Technician?

 To launch your new career as a medical lab tech, you’ll need to complete a Medical Laboratory Technician program from an accredited college or university.
-Finishing an MLT program means earning an Associate of Science degree, which usually requires around two full years in school.
+Finishing an MLT program means earning an Associate of Applied Science degree, which usually requires around two full years in school.
 However, accelerated degree programs make it possible for you to earn your degree in as little as 64 weeks.